LaunchCode-Education-Archived/cs50x-live/helpful-resources/modules/module-4.md

   *
   * Include the stdio library
   *
-  * Declare a function called noswap with a return-type of void and an argument list consisting of two variables called a and b of type int.
+  * Declare a function called swap with a return-type of void and an argument list consisting of two variables called a and b of type int.
   * Hint: return-type name(argument-list)
   *
   * Add main method